sridatla-devops-sme/Devops_SRE_solution/readme.md

 1. **ArgoCD Setup:**
    - Install and configure ArgoCD on your local Kubernetes cluster.
 2. **Kubernetes Manifests:**
-   - Create the necessary Kubernetes manifests (Deployment, Service) for the application.
+   - Since your pipeline builds multiple image versions, you must run them simultaneously in your cluster.
+Create **three separate Deployments** (one for each image version built by your matrix).
+   - Create a **single shared Kubernetes Service** that acts as a load balancer to route traffic evenly across all three Deployments.
-   - **Crucial:** Since the application has a known memory leak (designed to reach 500MB over 2 minutes), you must configure **Resource Requests and Limits** for the Pod.
+   - **Crucial:** Since the application has a known memory leak (designed to reach 500MB over 2 minutes), you must configure **Resource Requests and Limits** for all Pods.
 Set the memory limit explicitly to `400Mi` so that the Kubernetes scheduler terminates the pod (`OOMKilled`) well before it consumes node resources.
 3. **Automated Deployment & Image Updates:**
    - Configure ArgoCD to track your repository and automatically deploy/sync the application.
-   - **Important:** Do NOT configure your CI/CD pipeline to commit and push image tag updates back to your configuration repository.
-Instead, implement a dedicated tool or controller that automatically monitors the container registry for new image tags and updates the deployment automatically.
+   - You may choose **any method** to automate the updating of the image tag in your deployment environment.
+For example, you could configure your CI/CD pipeline to automatically commit and push the new image tag back to your Git configuration files after a successful build.

-   > **Educational Note: ArgoCD Image Updater**
-   > *Why we use it:* Updating image tags in Git via a CI pipeline requires giving your CI runner write access to your Git repository, which can be a security risk and clutters your git history with automated commits.
-   > *How it works:* ArgoCD Image Updater polls your container registry for new tags.
-When it detects a new tag that matches your criteria (e.g., a specific semantic version range or regex), it signals ArgoCD to update the application.
-   > *Ways of using it:*
-   > 1. **Imperative (Direct) Update:** The updater directly modifies the ArgoCD Application resource in the cluster's memory/etcd (fast, but causes drift from Git).
-   > 2. **Declarative (Git Write-back):** The updater commits the new tag back to Git (maintains GitOps purity).
-For this assessment, you may use either method as long as the CI pipeline isn't doing the git commit!

 ---